socketry/async/readme.md

 3. Commit your changes (`git commit -am 'Add some feature'`).
 4. Push to the branch (`git push origin my-new-feature`).
 5. Create new Pull Request.

+### Developer Certificate of Origin

+This project uses the [Developer Certificate of Origin](https://developercertificate.org/).
+All contributors to this project must agree to this document to have their contributions accepted.

+### Contributor Covenant

+This project is governed by the [Contributor Covenant](https://www.contributor-covenant.org/).
+All contributors and participants agree to abide by its terms.

 ## See Also